What is Sverd i fjell?

 Sverd i fjell which means Swords in Rock in English is one of the must dos in Stavanger, Norway.
 It is a commemorative monument of three swords with a background of an ocean.
 The swords are made of bronze and stand at 10 meters tall.
 They represent peace, unity and freedom.

 The largest sword represents the victorious Harald, and the two smaller swords represent the defeated petty kings.
-The Viking swords hilts are modeled on the swords.
+The Viking swords hilts are modelled on the swords.

 The monument was created by sculptor Fritz Roed.
 And was unveiled by King Olav.
 The swords commemorate the Battle of Hafrsfjord in the year 872.
 The battle when Harald Harfagre united Norway into one kingdom.